After MySQL is installed, the data directory must be initialized,

 including the tables in the

 For some MySQL installation methods, data directory initialization is automatic, as described in Section 2.10, “Postinstallation Setup and Testing”.

-This section describes how to initialize the data directory on Unix and Unix-like systems.
-(For Windows, see Section 2.3.9, “Windows Postinstallation Procedures”.)
-For some suggested commands that you can use to test whether the server is accessible and working properly, see Section 2.10.3, “Testing the Server”.
+This section describes how to initialize the data directory manually for MySQL installation methods for which data directory initialization is not automatic.
+For some suggested commands that enable testing whether the server is accessible and working properly, see Section 2.10.3, “Testing the Server”.

-In the examples shown here, the server runs under the user ID of
+In the examples shown here, the server is intended to run under

 mysql login account.
-This assumes that such
+This

-you plan to use for running the server.
-For information about
+plan to use for running the server.

-Change location into the top-level directory of your MySQL
+Change location to the top-level directory of your MySQL installation, represented here by

-BASEDIRis likely to be something
+BASEDIRis likely to be something like

 /usr/local.
 The following steps assume that you have changed location to this directory.

 You will find several files and subdirectories in the

 BASEDIRdirectory.
 The most important for installation purposes are the

 scriptssubdirectories, which contain the server as well as client and utility programs.

-If necessary, ensure that the distribution contents are
+If necessary, ensure that the distribution contents are accessible to

 mysql.
 If you installed the distribution as

 mysql, no further action is required.
 If you installed the distribution as

 root, its contents will be owned by